 Barbara Olson: “I was a cheerleader [at Grand Forks Central High School], which was just the best. . .
 Every day at noon we would go over to the Y[MCA] and eat . . . and then we’d dance.
 We would dance for forty five minutes . . . and then go back to school.
 “I was in that era where . . . you were either going to be a teacher or a nurse . . .
 I went into education . . .
 I think now I would have gone in a totally different direction, but I thought that what I wanted to do was to be a teacher.”

 Why is this important?
 We can draw some conclusions about North Dakota families by studying statistics.
 Children grew up in relatively healthy, large families.
 However, the children of American Indian families did not have the health advantages of non-Indian children.
 Throughout the 20th century, children attended school regularly through the eighth grade.
 Fewer children attended high school.
-Girls were more likely than boys to attend high school.
-However, late in the 20th century, both boys and girls were more likely to attend high school.
+In the first half of the century, girls were more likely than boys to attend high school.
+However, late in the 20th century, gender made little difference in high school attendance.